-Understanding the digital economy, emerging technologies, and relevant megatrends affecting the industry - and the ability to relate this understanding to the business and its strategy - are now critical boardroom skills.
-To help guide the organization's innovation mindset and activities, boards need at least three digitally savvy members and can benefit from greater diversity.
+Understanding the digital economy, emerging technologies and relevant megatrends affecting the industry - and the ability to relate this understanding to the business and its strategy - are now critical boardroom skills, whether or not a director comes from a technology-oriented background.
+To help guide the organization's innovation mindset and activities, boards need at least three digitally savvy members4 and can benefit from greater diversity.

 Millennials, for example, tend to experience technology differently than their older peers.
 Hearing from as wide a range of perspectives as possible is essential, as organizations will be giving a voice to and relying more on the perspectives of a younger, more diverse group of leaders and employees as they navigate changes in society.